JATOS/JATOS-Blog/_posts/2017-03-03-Database_Recovery.md

 email: lange.kristian@gmail.com
 ---

-I was just asked to help with a broken JATOS instance.
+Recently I was asked to help with a broken JATOS instance.
 The logs were full of error messages like

 ```
 IOException occurred reading text org.hibernate.HibernateException: IOException occurred reading text